joonvena/aca-cli/README.md

           - name: POSTGRES_DB
             value: postgres
 ```

+For now the main application container is expected to be defined as first container in `containers` block.
+Purpose of the `$tag` is to tell the `aca-cli` that this value should be replaced.
+Currently it looks value for this in `GITHUB_SHA` variable or you can also give the tag from the cli using `-t` flag.

 By default Ingress is set as external and port is set to 8080.
 If you want to override this you can add following definition to the environment: